China Ethnic Museum

 Construction began in October 1992.
 The North Section was opened to the public on June 18, 1994, and the South Section was opened in September 2001.
 Construction has continued through the 2008 Summer Olympics.
 The museum covers approximately 50 hectares and so far comprises 44 ethnic villages and 200 ethnic buildings.
 There are 800 staff members comprising various Chinese ethnic groups.
 All buildings are constructed to a ratio of 1:1.

 At the museum, several ethnic groups grow traditional crops such as paddy rice or buckwheat, and each day Tibetan lamas from the Tar Monastery of Qinghai chant Buddhist sutras.

-The museum has also collected approximately 100,000 cultural relics, and exhibits items representing the daily life of China's ethnic groups.

 The museum's curator is Wang Ping.

-Ethnic activities

-Festivals and cultural activities featured by the China Ethnic Museum include the following: